tulepbergenov/tulepbergenov/README.md

 I'm convinced that everyone should have equal access to information on the web, so I try to create websites that are as user-friendly as possible for everyone.

-I also love playing guitar and bass guitar, especially metal music.
-Sometimes I like to relax with a beer, especially after a long day at the computer.

-My main goal is to become a full-stack developer, and I work at it every day.

-I will be happy to share my work in this area with you in the future on this page:D

 <!-- ## 🛠️ My stack

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)